Related Products

 Here's a quick guide to help you select the right chain:

 The gauge is the thickness of the drive links.
-You can find this measurement by measuring the thickness of the drive link.
+Measure the thickness of the drive link.
 Common gauges include .043”, .050”, .058”, and .063”.

 Using a vernier to measure the drive tooth